adewoye-saheed-dML/adewoye-saheed-dML/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)I'm Adewoye Saheed Damilola
 ===============================================================================================================================================

-🚀 Aspiring Data Scientist | Learning, Coding, and Exploring the World of Data
+🚀 Data Science Explorer | Learning, Coding, and Exploring the World of Data
 ------------------------------------------------------------------------------

 📊 Welcome to my GitHub!
 I'm passionate about leveraging data to gain insights and solve real-world problems.
 Currently, on a journey to master the art of data science, I'm committed to continuous learning and collaboration.

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [adewoyesaheed.dml@gmail.com](mailto:adewoyesaheed.dml@gmail.com)
-*   🧠  I'm learning Data Visualization
+*   🧠  I'm learning Data Extraction using Postgres and MySQL
 *   🤝  I'm open to collaborating on interesting projects.
 Let's connect and grow together!
 *   ### Skills
 <p align="left">